Astros vs. Brewers Player Props Betting Odds

-Player prop bet options for Yordan Alvarez, Christian Yelich and others are available when the Houston Astros visit the Milwaukee Brewers at American Family Field on Monday at 7:40 PM ET.
+Yordan Alvarez and Christian Yelich are two of the players with prop bets available when the Houston Astros and the Milwaukee Brewers square off at American Family Field on Tuesday (first pitch at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!